v-utsav/v-utsav/README.md

 # Utsav Vithlani

-**Frontend Developer | Backend Explorer | CS Master's Student in Germany**
+**Frontend Developer**

 ---

 ## About Me

 Hi, I’m Utsav, currently pursuing a Master's in Computer Science at University of Bonn in Germany.
-I specialize in building intuitive web interfaces with **React.js** and am gaining hands-on experience with **Java (Spring Boot)** on the backend.
-While I have a strong foundation in this stack, I’m always eager to explore and work with other technologies across the full stack.
+I specialize in building intuitive web interfaces with **React.js**.
+While I have a strong foundation in React.js, I’m always eager to explore and work with other technologies across the full stack.

 ---